birendpatel/lemon/README.md

 		io.print("this code is unreachable; the samples are random!");
 	}

-	# the entropy of X is reduced to a compile-time constant and stored
+	# the entropy of X is reduced to a compile-time constant and stored directly
-	# directly as a machine instruction operand.
+	# as a machine instruction operand.
 	io.print(math.entropy(X));

-	# declares an array of two independent bernoulli random variables
+	# fills an array with 10,000 bernoulli variables parameterised by probability 0.5
-	let prob: f64 = 0.5;

 	let Y: [2]rvar = [
-		[0] = bern ~ (prob),
+		[0] = bern ~ (0.5)
-		[1] = bern ~ (prob)
 	];

-	# Y1 + Y2 is not brute force simulated by the compiler or at runtime.
+	# all variables are immutable by default unless the 'mut' qualifier is specified
+	let mut sum: f64 = 0.0;

-	# Instead, the optimiser detects that the sum is in fact a probability
+	# the optimiser detects that the sum is a probability convolution and reduces it
-	# convolution.
-It generates bytecode to reduce the operation down to a
-	# single random sample from a binomial distribution ~ (2, p)
+	# to a single random sample from a binomial distribution with n = 10000 and
-	io.print(Y[1] + Y[2])

-	#the same as above, more explicit and easier to use
+	# p = 0.5.
+The entire for loop is optimised out.
+	for (let i: i16 = 0; i < 10000; i = i + 1) {
+		sum += Y[i].sample()
+	}

+	# the same as above; sometimes the programmer needs to do mathematical programming
+	# but may not necessarily know what a specific theory is.
+When they don't know, the
+	# optimiser is there to help.
+When they do know, the standard library is there to
+	# make life simple.
 	io.print(math.bernoulli_convolute(Y))
 }
 ```